Canada Butler

-Canada Butler (1821 - December 12, 1862) was a state legislator in Alabama.
-He lived in Poplar Ridge, Alabama in Madison County, Alabama.
+Canada Butler (c.
+1821 - December 12, 1862) was a state legislator in Alabama.
+He lived in Poplar Ridge, Alabama, in Madison County, Alabama.
 He was a Republican.
 He died “on duty” and is buried in Montgomery.

-He was born 1821 in Tennessee to Samuel and Margaret (née Layman) Butler.
+He was born about 1821 in Tennessee to Samuel and Margaret (née Layman) Butler.

 He served in the Alabama House of Representatives in 1862.